tomkelly000/mongoleaderboard/README.md

 var options = {};
 // specify a leaderboard at collection named highscores
 // with page sizes of 5, 2 pages, that refreshes daily at 5:00
-options.collection = 'highscores'; // defaults to 'leaderboard'
+options.collection = 'highscores'; // defaults to leaderboard
 options.page_size = 5; // defaults to 20
 options.num_pages = 2; // defaults to 1
 options.start_time = { // time of day to refresh